 In the kitchen, store basic items like dishes, pots and pans in accessible drawers at a lower height.
 This way, even if you need to leave your wheelchair-using family member alone for a few days, they’d have no trouble preparing their own meals.

 Small design changes like this create more accessible homes and make all the difference.

 Carpets and rugs do not only pose a tripping hazard but can also make it harder to drive a wheelchair around.
 If you need to have carpets, shift to using low-pile carpet.
 If you have the budget, you can get your flooring changed to hardwood, ceramic tiles or vinyl.

 Watch out for exposed cords and threshold safety issues and see if installing rubber ramps would make your place a lot safer for a wheelchair user.

 Creating wheelchair friendly homes

 Turning your home into a wheelchair-friendly space takes planning, time and some investment.
 But part of making your house a proper home for everyone is ensuring all who live there have the freedom to move around independently, including wheelchair users.

 If you have a business or are a decision-maker in your place of work, why not look at ways you can make your business more accessible to wheelchair users.

 To get started, contact the team at Go Doors for a consultation.
-As registered NDIS providers, we have many years of experience in creating a wheelchair-friendly home and can guide you through creating a more accessible property.
+We have many years of experience in creating a wheelchair-friendly home and can guide you through creating a more accessible property.